galaxor/neutron/README.md

 Switzerland.
 If you use Neutron, make sure to [donate to ProtonMail](https://protonmail.com/donate)!

+The initial goal is to support IMAP & SMTP servers (authentication, messages and folders), storing everything else (contacts & settings) on disk.
+Neutron is modular so it's easy to create new backends and handle more scenarios.

 ## Install

-* Debian & Ubuntu: install from https://packager.io/gh/emersion/neutron
+* Debian & Ubuntu: install from https://packager.io/gh/emersion/neutron and run with `neutronmail run web`
 * Other platforms: no packages yet, you'll have to build from source

+### Options

+* `-config`: specify a custom config file
+* `-help`: show help

 ### Configuration